Ireland: The historic campaign which legalised abortion

 Ailbhe has been a feminist, LGBTQ+ and socialist activist for a long time.

 Most recently, she was involved in two historic, ground-breaking referendum campaigns in Ireland.
-She was the Strategic Executive of the victorious Marriage Equality campaign and 2015 and the Co-Director of the Real the 8th Amendment campaign which legalised abortion with a landslide win in 2018.
+She was the Strategic Executive of the victorious Marriage Equality campaign in 2015 and the Co-Director of the Repeal the 8th Amendment campaign which legalised abortion with a landslide win in 2018.

 Alongside others, she has been campaigning for women’s right to choose for over 35 years and describes being part of the campaign as an ‘honour and privilege’.